ZuluPro/dj-cache-url/README.rst

 ..
 [1] With PostgreSQL, you can also use unix domain socket paths with
        `percent encoding <http://www.postgresql.org/docs/9.2/interactive/libpq-connect.html#AEN38162>`_:
        ``postgres://%2Fvar%2Flib%2Fpostgresql/dbname``.
 ..
-[2] SQLite connects to file based databases.
+[2] SQLite connects to file based caches.
 The same URL format is used, omitting
-       the hostname, and using the "file" portion as the filename of the database.
+       the hostname, and using the "file" portion as the filename of the cache.
        This has the effect of four slashes being present for an absolute file path:
-       ``sqlite:////full/path/to/your/database/file.sqlite``.
+       ``sqlite:////full/path/to/your/cache/file.sqlite``.
 ..
 [3] Note that when connecting to Oracle the URL isn't in the form you may know
        from using other Oracle tools (like SQLPlus) i.e. user and password are separated by ``:`` not by ``/``.
 Also you can omit ``HOST`` and ``PORT``